iptizer/k8s-workshop/docs/index.md

 ### [Explore](./explore/overview.md)

 This chapter will showcase a few projects that are easy to install, but would be very complex to be installed without Kubernetes superpowers.
+Parts of the examples are especially useful for the home setup and will be used in the homeserver setup.

 ### [Homeserver](./homeserver/overview.md)